Unity-Technologies/usd-unity-sdk/BUILDING.md

 * UsdCs: the native USD C# bindings library (C++, SWIG generated)
 * USD.NET: the C# library (serialization API)

-The simplest way to build the bindings libraries is to use the provided python build script with the corresponding component (usdcs or usdnet)
+The simplest way to build the bindings is to use the provided python build script with the corresponding component (usdcs or usdnet).
+Note that USD.NET sources are now included in the package folder and will be automatically compield by Unity.
+Use the CMake usdnet component if you are only interested in the C# bindings.

-Start by setting a USD_LOCATION environment variable pointing to a directory containing the 2 different flavors of USD (python and no puython)
+Start by setting a USD_LOCATION environment variable pointing to a directory containing the 2 different flavors of USD (python and no python).
+The build script expects the following folder structure:
+* $USD_LOCATION
+    * usd_v20.08-python36
+        * usd_v20.08
+        * usd_v20.08_no_python

 In a terminal, running the following command from the root of the repository will build UsdCs by default:

-`python3 bin/build.py 20.08 $USD_LOCATION 2019.4`
+`python3 bin/build.py --usd_version 20.08 --library_path $USD_LOCATION`

 You can specify the component using the --component option.
-The following command will build USD.NET:
+The following command will build USD.NET, using the mono compiler installed on your machine:

-`python3 bin/build.py 20.08 $USD_LOCATION 2019.4 --component usdnet`
+`python3 bin/build.py --usd_version 20.08 --library_path $USD_LOCATION --use_custom_mono --component usdnet`

 **Unity developers**: to download the USD binaries from stevedore use the `--download` option